MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 ### Type property

 This property dictates the naming convention for an entity within the GraphQL schema.
-It supports both scalar string values for direct scalar naming and object types for specifying singular and plural forms, providing granular control over the schema's readability and user experience.
+It supports both scalar string values and object types.
+The object value specifes a singular and plural forms.
+This provides granular control over the schema's readability and user experience.

 **Scalar string value**